vivaria/edisonrul.ing/docs/source/cards/barrier-statue-of-the-inferno.md

-# BARRIER STATUE OF THE INFERNO
+# Barrier Statue Of The Inferno

 > ① Neither player can Special Summon monsters, except FIRE monsters.